A flashing check engine light is usually a sign that something isn't right with the engine in your car.

 Once you are parked perform a quick inspection of your engine status:

 - If possible, take note of the engine coolant temperature value in the instrument panel.
-Kill the engine immediately if you suspect the temperature is above normal values.
+Shut off the engine immediately if you suspect the temperature is above normal values.

 - If the temperature is normal then open the hood and look for abnormal noises in the engine.
-If you hear any unusual sound then kill the engine.
+If you hear any unusual sound then shut off the engine.

 - Assuming everything is normal (temperature and sounds) go around to the back of your car to check for signs of problems from the exhaust.
 Any gas smell, rotten eggs smell or blue, white or black smoke is a bad sign.
 Shut off the engine if necessary.